 The Local Culture

 Captain Cook found New Zealand populated by natives called the Maori when he arrived here in 1769.
-New Zealand has since developed into a unique South Pacific blend of cultures, but the Maori still play an important role.
+New Zealand has since developed into a unique South Pacific blend of cultures, but the Maori still play a role.
 You'll find the ethnic diversity reflected in a huge range of cafes and restaurants in the cities, particularly in Auckland.

 The Sparse Population

 With a land area the size of Great Britain, yet with only 4.5 million inhabitants, you don't have to go far to find complete solitude in New Zealand.
-Most of the population is concentrated in five main cities, Auckland being the largest — a third of the country's people live here.
-This leaves plenty of open space to explore in between.Continue to 9 of 10 below.
+Most of the population is concentrated in five main cities, Auckland is the largest with a third of the country's people living there.
+This leaves plenty of open space to explore in between.

 New Zealand has a temperate climate.
 It is warmest in the north, coldest in the south.
 Average daytime temperatures range from 12 to 25 degrees Celsius (54 to 76 degrees Fahrenheit).
 The long, warm summers are ideal for spending at one of the country's many great beaches.
 The winters are cold enough to provide ample snow in the south for skiers and snowboarders.
 Spring and autumn are beautiful seasons, but often with the abundant rainfall that accounts for the country's lush green landscape.

 You're very unlikely to experience crime in New Zealand.
 Safety isn't an issue, even for women traveling on their own.
 And if you venture off the beaten track into the wilderness, here's more good news: New Zealand isn't home to any nasty plants, critters, or creatures.
 In fact, it's one of only two countries in the world that doesn't have snakes, the other being Ireland.
 So head on over to New Zealand.
 You'll have an amazing time.